We help build it.

 Prospective undergraduate researchers: Check out Cornell's existing undergraduate research programs for both Cornell and non-Cornell students, such as these ones or these ones.
 Reach out about your interests.

-Prospective technicians: Reach out about your interests and career plans.
+Prospective technicians: Read about the lab's mentorship philosophy and each out about your interests and career plans.

 Prospective postdocs: Reach out about your interests and career plans.
 Consider postdoc fellowships including the Schmidt AI in Science Postdoctoral Fellowship, Cornell internal postdoc fellowships, and external postdoc fellowships (h/t to Shuwen Yue for the links).